 It is very important to be aware of restrictions as there can be serious penalties for breaching them.

-New Zealand has various laws about looking after and controlling dogs and other animals.
+New Zealand has various laws about looking after and controlling dogs, cats, and other animals.
 Each council has their own bylaws so check out your local council website for details.

 The Otago region features a large number of tracks through beautiful scenery, including the popular Otago Central Rail Trail.